 Most car lots will have lower prices towards the last week of the month.
 They try to meet their monthly quotas and if they are low, it can add up to a lot of savings for the buyer.
 You will also find many rebates for first time buyers, even if the cosigner is a parent or guardian.
 Be aware that if you child cannot make the payments on the vehicle, it will fall on your shoulders.

 Speak with your friends and family members to see if they have a good, reliable vehicle for sale.
 Again, be careful.
 If the vehicle turns out to be a lemon, it can cause many hard feelings in these close relationships.
 Friends or family members might also be able to suggest reputable places to buy a car from.

 If your teen has picked out a used car, take it to a mechanic to have it inspected for mechanical soundness.
 Sometimes this may be the only thing that keeps you from buying a lemon.
 You should be able to have the car inspected before any deal is made between you and the seller.

 As a parent, you may do the haggling on the deal.
 Try to get the best deal for your teen, just as you would for yourself.
 If you are dealing with a dealership, even a fraction of an interest rate can cause significantly higher payments.
 Take the time to research what the interest rates are, just like you would research for the appropriate price of the vehicle.

 Buying a car is a big deal for a teen.
 Do your best to help him choose not only a great-looking car, but one that is proven safe by current vehicle safety standards.
 This is an exciting time for your child, and there are many ways you can make sure he makes a good decision.

-Does every cat peeing on bed?
+Do you know how to stop cats from spraying?
 You should find out, that answer is no.